 Madikwe, Pilanesberg, Kapama, Sabi Sand, Timbavati, Shamwari and Sanbona each offer WiFi or some kind of internet connectivity at their main lodges.
 Again, don’t expect lightning-fast speed or reliable connections are you are, ultimately, in the bush.

-Safaricom provides a good 3G network in most parts of the country, even remote areas.
+Safaricom provides a good 3G network in most parts of the country, even in remote areas.
 Most high-end hotels and lodges have WiFi, if not in the rooms then definitely in the main areas, and usually this is complimentary or incurs a small charge.

 If it is important for you to have a connection, make sure to contact the lodge or hotel you’re staying at to confirm that there are facilities.